fidelity/kraan/docs/design/README.md

 source-controller is one of the components in [gitops-toolkit](https://toolkit.fluxcd.io/) which helps abstracting away git interaction from kraan.
 By design, an AddonLayer will point to a *directory in a git repository* which contains the list of HelmReleases.
-Whenever kraans' reconciliation logic is kicked off, it order to fetch the list of helm releases that are part of that addon layer, it will reach out to source-controller api to fetch repo files instead of reaching out to git directly.
+Whenever kraans' reconciliation logic is kicked off, in order to fetch the list of helm releases that are part of that addon layer, it will reach out to source-controller api to fetch repo files instead of reaching out to git directly.